sci-wms/sci-wms/README.md

 - shapely
 - pp (parallelpython)

 pywms works with both pip and virtualenv quite happily.
+If you have pip installed you can use:

+    $pip install package

+for many of the dependent modules.
+Similarly if you have setup_tools installed you can use:

+    $easy_install package

+If you are using virtualenv, just make sure you have the environment activated before you try to install the packages or point to the environment with pip on the install command.

 ##Setup